When Should You Start Taking Supplements?

 Using supplementation can help enhance sports performance.
 But when is the prime time to start utilizing supplements?
 At Garage Strength, we like to think about it this way: the longer an athlete holds off supplementing the more results they will see when they start to use supplements.

 The exception would be a multivitamin, a morning essential pill that will help the body get vitamins, antioxidants, and stuff like that.
-For this article, we will reference supplements like protein, creatine, caffeine, endurance aids (along the lines of beta-alanine), and joint work (collagen and vitamin C to a point).
+For this article, we will reference supplements like protein, creatine, caffeine, endurance aids (along the lines of beta-alanine), joint health (collagen and vitamin C to a point), and omega-3 supplements.
 We believe these are the first supplements athletes should be taking when they first start training quite a bit.
 A good multivitamin can be taken as early and as often as recommended by a pediatritian

 A lot of athletes and a lot of parents of athletes will start to ask, “What can really help with the gainz?”
 We believe it is very important to try to answer a few key questions to figure out about supplements.

 Athletes who have just started training, especially teenagers, in all reality will blow up for six to twelve weeks.
 The athletes will make a lot of neurological, muscular, and cognitive adaptations.
 The athletes will start to understand movements, stress, discomfort, and they start to push themselves more effectively.
 This is key.

 People may want to take a different type of protein or creatine right away and they don’t really know how to handle stress, feel tension, or feel discomfort, key factors to getting stimulation and adapting.
 It may be advisable for the athlete to go for one to two years of figuring out their body, mindset, and approach to training before taking supplements.
 In all reality, it might be six to twelve months before an athlete figures out how to really grind.
 When the athlete figures out how to grind, that is when it becomes more effective to utilize supplementation.